SalesforceDevelopersJapan/lightning-components-tutorial-jp/create-lightning-application.md

     - Remove the part of the URL that comes immediately after salesforce.com
     - Append /one/one.app to the URL immediately after salesforce.com

+    > This starts the Salesforce1 Application simulator

 1. Click the menu button in the upper left corner

-1. Select Quick Contacts in the menu
+1. Select **Quick Contacts** in the menu

     ![](images/s1menu.jpg)